CESNET/eInfra-docs/docs.it4i/software/viz/insitu.md

 ### Launching the Simulator/Adaptor With ParaView

-To launch ParaView, you have two standard options on Salomon.
+There are two standard options to launch ParaView,.
 You can run ParaView from your local machine in client-server mode by following the information [here][2] or you can connect to the cluster using VNC and the graphical environment by following the information on [VNC][3].
 In both cases, we will use ParaView version 5.6.0 and its respective module.

 Whether you use the client-server mode or VNC for ParaView, you have to allocate some computing resources.
 This is done by the console commands below (supply valid Project ID).